 Days 1-3 Fly to Delhi.
 Fly to Leh.
 Free time to relax and acclimatise.
 Day 4 Drive to Urgain Village, Sapi with visits to Alchi and Lamayuru en route.
 Day 5 Acclimatisation walk to Sapi Lake.
 Days 6-8 Trek across the Russi La and Chardo La ending in Bealchum.
 Drive to Namsuru.
 Days 9-12 Drive to Ringdom.
 Trek over the Pudzong La Pass and on to Dibling.
 Days 13-14 Trek to Lingshed via the Barmi La.
 Days 15-20 Trek over the Murgum La, Kiupa La and the Namtse La, to the village of Zangla.
-Rest day with possible visit to Padum to meet the king.
+Rest day.
 Days 21-27 Trek through narrow gorges and across three passes to reach Nimaling.
 Days 28-29 End trek at Chogdo.
 Drive to Leh.
 Day at leisure.
 Days 30-31 Fly Delhi.
 At leisure.
 Fly to London.